Lupita Nyong'o

-Early life
+Early life and education

-Lupita Amondi Nyong'o was born on 1 March 1983 in Mexico City, to Kenyan parents, Dorothy Ogada Buyu and Peter Anyang' Nyong'o, a college professor.
-The family had left Kenya in 1980 for a period because of political repression and unrest; Peter's brother, Charles Nyong'o, disappeared after he was thrown off a ferry in 1980.
+Lupita Amondi Nyong'o was born on 1 March 1983 in Mexico City to Kenyan parents, Dorothy Ogada Buyu and Anyang' Nyong'o, a college professor.
+The family had left Kenya in 1980 for a period because of political repression and unrest; Lupita's uncle, Charles Nyong'o, disappeared after he was thrown off a ferry in 1980.

-Nyong'o holds dual Kenyan and Mexican citizenship and identifies as "Kenyan-Mexican".
+Nyong'o holds Kenyan, Mexican, and United States citizenship and identifies as "Kenyan-Mexican".
 She is of Luo descent on both sides of her family, and is the second of six children.
 It is a tradition of the Luo people to name a child after the events of the day, so her parents gave her a Spanish name, Lupita (a diminutive of Guadalupe).
-Her father was once a Minister for Medical Services in the Kenyan government and later became the Governor of the city of Kisumu, Kenya.
-At the time of her birth, he was a visiting lecturer in political science at El Colegio de México in Mexico City.
+Her father, a former Member of the Kenyan Parliament and past Minister for Medical Services, serves as the Governor of Kisumu County, Kenya as of November 2025.
+At the time of Nyong'o's birth, he was a visiting lecturer in political science at El Colegio de México in Mexico City.

-The family returned to their native Kenya when Nyong'o was less than one year old, after her father was appointed as a professor at the University of Nairobi.
+The family returned to Kenya when Nyong'o was under a year old, after her father was appointed as a professor at the University of Nairobi.
 She grew up primarily in Nairobi, in an artistic family, and describes her upbringing as "middle class, suburban."
 Family get-togethers often included performances by the children, and trips to see plays.
 She attended Rusinga International School in Kenya and acted in school plays.